Share your thoughts on the NEXUS website and the Faculty Knowledge Base.

 Qwickly Attendance allows instructors to add comments to Attendance Records.
 Comments are set to private by default.

-Click the article link and view the video below (cue the video at 2:01) to learn more about how to add comments to a student attendance record.
+Click the article link and view the video below to learn more about how to add comments to a student attendance record.

 Contact Support